fugu-chop/launch_school/rb100_programming_backend_prep/introduction_to_programming_with_ruby/notes/1_the_basics.md

 - [Puts versus Print versus P](#puts-v-print-v-p)

 ### Playing with Code
-Execute Ruby code in the terminal via
+Execute Ruby code in the terminal via `ruby ruby_file.rb`.
-`ruby ruby_file.rb`

 We can also enter `irb` in the terminal for a Ruby environment which executes code and can return values.